 “Your dad and I decided to paint the house.
 It’s time for some new colors.”

 “Oh, okay.”
 Darcey wanted to tell Charlotte that Clint was coming home with her for Snowflake Day and staying in town, but she didn’t want to open with it.
 “How’s everything back home?”

 “We miss you and Nae terribly, and we can’t wait for you to come home.
 I’ve cleared with the hospital director to mentor you during your residency, so you’re all set.”
 Charlotte had been holding onto that news for a month, while she finalized everything.
 “I hope you’re excited about that, Darce, because I am!”

 “Mama!
 That is awesome!
-I can’t wait to get into my career, In fact, my equipment bag is almost complete for my class requirement.
-I just have a few more things to complete, and it’s done.”
+I can’t wait to get into my career.
+My equipment bag is almost complete for my class requirement.
+I just have a few more things to purchase.”
 Darcey felt accomplished.
-She had worked so hard and was on target to graduate with the top grade in her classes.
+She had worked so hard and was on target to graduate with the top grades in her classes.

 “I’m still seeing him, Mama.
 I love him, and he wants to come back with us when we come home.”

 “We’ll see, Darcey.”
-Danae bounded into the room, and she handed the phone to her sister.
+Danae bounded into the room, and Darcey handed the phone to her sister.